HPCNow/hpcnow-labs/admin-training/00-overview-demo.md

-# Hands-On 01: Getting access
+# Hands-On 00: Overview Demo
-In this hands-on, we are going to deploy required services to operate a standard High Performance Computing cluster.
+In this hands-on, we are going to install a standard High Performance Computing cluster based on a single sNow! server.

-*Estimated time : 3 hours*
+*Estimated time : ~3 hours*

 ## Requirements

-* Cluster account.
-* Laptop with SSH client.
-* sNow! cluster manager already installed

-## ToDo

-## Prerequisites
 The following notes describe how to install a single sNow! server.

 This guide assumes that:

 1. You have one server dedicated to sNow! (sNow! server) with Debian 9 installed.
 More information about how to install Debian OS is available [here](https://hpcnow.github.io/snow-documentation/mydoc_install_os_debian.html)
 2. The sNow! server will also provide access to share file system via NFS (/home and /sNow).
 Check the [sNow! documentation](https://hpcnow.github.io/snow-documentation) in order to integrate other cluster file systems like BeeGFS, Lustre or IBM Spectrum Scale.

 ## Installation
 Access to the sNow! server and execute the following commands as root user:
 ```